apache/skywalking/docs/en/api/metrics-query-expression.md

 ```

 ### Result Type
-The result type of the expression please refer to the following table.
+For the result type of the expression, please refer to the following table.

 ### Binary Operation Rules
 The following table lists if the different result types of the input expressions could do this operation and the result type after the operation.